EverWinter23/skynet/JOURNAL.md

 + Basic support for resumable multi-parts added to s3con.py.
 + Need to test the strategies employed and see wheather or not they acheive the desired result.

+### 5th July 2018 Thursday
++ Spawning the sub-processes took longer, not only that, you cannot manipulate the parent process's resources directly.
+Thus, I went ahead and used multiple threads.
++ Faster than single threaded setup as multiple parts are being uploaded at the same time.
++ Each thread that is spawned is able to mark the part which it has uploaded, so even if the system were to crash, we would atleast have a record of the parts that were uploaded successfully and we can upload the parts which were not.
++ After all parts have been uploaded, the parts are stitched together by sending s3 a signal that all parts have been uploaded with a list of parts and their corresponding 'ETags' which we store after successful transmission on the disk
++ We do not need to take care of the assembling process.
+Google buckets also supports multi-part uploads.
++ Part Limit set by s3 buckets is 5MB, so we cannot go any lower than that.
+However we can go higher.
++ You can set any arbitrary number of threads during for uploading the parts.
+For efficiency, I'd reccomend keeping them under 10.
++ Started working on updating the progress of the multi-part uploads